Skip to content Skip to footer navigation

 If you don't need private health insurance, there is another way to get covered for ambulance.

-Several health insurers, including Medibank and Bupa, offer ambulance-only cover without health insurance.
+Several health insurers, including Medibank and Bupa, offer ambulance-only cover.
 This doesn't cover you for treatment in hospital – only for the transportation there by ambulance.

 But it is a lot cheaper than health insurance and the cover conditions for ambulance can also be better.
 Ambulance-only cover is:

-• a way for Tasmanian residents travelling to NSW, South Australia or Queensland to get cover for ambulance, as they aren't covered by their state ambulance service when travelling in those states.
+• a way for Tasmanian residents travelling to NSW, SA or Qld to get cover for ambulance trips, as they aren't covered by their state ambulance service when travelling in those states

 • not needed by Queensland residents, who are covered Australia-wide by their state government

-• worth comparing with an ambulance subscription in the Northern Territory, South Australia, Victoria and regional WA, if all you want is cover for ambulance.
+• worth comparing with an ambulance subscription in the NT, SA, Vic and regional WA, if all you want is cover for ambulance trips.

 Ambulance-only cover also attracts the health insurance rebate.
-But it does not help you avoid Lifetime Health Cover loadings or the Medicare Levy Surcharge, as you need hospital cover for that.
-Find out more about hospital insurance
+But it does not help you avoid Lifetime Health Cover loadings or the Medicare Levy Surcharge – you need hospital cover for that.
+Find out more about hospital insurance.

 But ambulance subscriptions usually also cover some non-emergency ambulance transport, so you need to make sure you get the cover you need.